aphorisme/elm-oprocesso/README.md

+# Deprecated

+As of `elm-0.17`, most of my ideas are built-in now; there are `Cmd`s which are run by elm and get fed back into the `update` method.
+There is also a dispatcher, `subscription`s now.
+This makes this framework somewhat obsolete except for the combinators.
+I might consider to write a `Cmd` and `Sub` combinator library though.

 # *oprocesso* - a combinator-based elm framework

 > Josef K. foi certamente vítima de alguma calúnia, pois, numa bela manhã, sem ter feito nada de mal, foi detido.